This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to Know if You Need a South Dakota Cerebral Palsy Lawyer

-A lawyer who works with disabled children can also advocate for your child in a number of situations: if the government is denying or reducing your benefits or if your local schools are not providing adequate special education services or technologies, for instance.
+A lawyer who works with disabled children can also advocate for your child in several situations: if the government is denying or reducing your benefits or if your local schools are not providing adequate special education services or technologies, for instance.

 Ways a South Dakota Cerebral Palsy Lawyer Will Help Your Family

-One is to help you get the money you need to provide your child with good care and early interventions.
-A medical malpractice case that is successful will also help you win justice for the harm a doctor, nurse, or midwife caused with careless decisions.
+One is to help you get the money you need to provide your child with excellent care and early interventions.
+A successful medical malpractice case will also help you win justice for the harm a doctor, nurse, or midwife caused by imprudent mistakes.